aeonSolutions/AeonLabs-Site-Logistics-Platform/README.md

 </p>

 - Building a residential apartment building in the city center of Nivelles (2018/19);
-- Building a residential apartment building in the outskirts of Balmoral (2019/20);
+- Building a residential apartment building on the outskirts of Balmoral (2019/20);

 <br>